If you’re anything like me – a polymath, a generalist, or whatever you call yourself; here’s an article you definitely want to read.

 “Jack of all trades” doesn’t always have to be trying to become a doctor, lawyer, and engineer at the same time.
 While this would take a lifetime to achieve, it doesn’t take out the fact that it’s possible to be a master of all, but something would have to be given in return – Time.

 This won’t go without saying – You don’t have to be a master in anything at all to be super successful.
-To have to be a master of one is boring and a one-way ticket to a life full of regrets.
+To have to be a master of one can be boring and regrettable.

 Master of One

 In today’s competitive world, the “hard-easy” way out is to be an expert.
 To be an expert comes with a price.
 You have to give in your time and sacrifice a few things along the way.
 This is the road a lot of people avoid, and that’s what makes it a glorified, overrated state by those who live it.

 Life is a blend of multiple processes, simultaneously running to achieve a common goal.
 What if you don’t have the time to “Do one thing at a time”.
 What if you have to be at the right place, at the right time to nib an opportunity?

 Doing one thing to achieve success is not for everybody.
 While money and authority are a primary goal for all, not everybody is interested in being in the top 1%.
 You might just be happy doing so many things at the same time.
 The excitement you get when switching between activities is the natural biological response for “I’m human!”.